 Whether you’ve had your Amazon Echo for days, months or years, you’ll want to update these settings right now.

-When I unboxed my Amazon Echo for the first time last year, I was excited to see how music sounded on the speaker, hands-free and without a remote.
+When I unboxed my Amazon Echo for the first time last year, I was excited to see how music sounded on the speaker, control my Ecobee thermostat hands-free and turn on the TV without a remote.
 However, it wasn’t until months later before I actually took a dive into the settings and made changes to the smart device.

 Read on for six Amazon Echo settings I found to be most useful after getting to know the device.
 If you have your favorite customizations, share them in the comments.